dRep produces a variety of output in the work directory depending on which operations are run.

 The black dotted line shows the secondary clustering ANI (in this case 99%).
 This value determines which genomes end up in the same secondary cluster, and thus are considered to be the “same”.
 In the above figure, two secondary cluster are formed.
 The “best” genome of each secondary cluster is marked with as asterisk.

 The red line shows the lowest ANI for a “self-vs-self” comparison of all genomes in the genome list.
 That is, when each genome in this primary cluster is compared to itself, the red line is the lowest ANI you get.
 This represents a “limit of detection” of sorts. gANI always results in 100% ANI when self-vs-self comparisons are performed, but ANIm does not (as shown in the figure below).
-Note also that the secondary algorithm information above the dendrogram is changed in the figure below as well.

 Each secondary cluster will have its own page in the Cluster scoring figure.
 There are three secondary clusters in this example- 2 of which came from primary cluster 1, and 1 of which is the only member of primary cluster 2.

 These figures show the score of each genome, as well as all metrics that can go into determining the score.
 This helps the user visualize the quality of all genomes, and ensure that they agree with the genome chosen as “best”.
 The “best” genome is marked with an asterisk, and will always be the genome with the highest score.

 One genome will be selected from each secondary cluster to be included in the de-replicated genome set.
 So in the above example, we will have 3 genomes in the de-replicated genome set.
 This is because the algorithm decided that all genomes in cluster 1_1 were the “same”, and chose GCA_900083945 as the “best”.

 See Module Descriptions for information on how scoring is done and how to change it